Blocking ads removes funding from us!

 Hi Nils,

-I have the Honor Magic 4 Pro for almost a week and I have to agree with you on all points.
-The Magic 4 Pro isn't a bad phone - but it's just immature when it comes to Magic UI.
-The basic Android 12 has features like Material You, dynamic colors, etc. I don't find these core features in the Macic UI (or Honor has hidden them well).
-In addition, the inductive charger (only for the time being or longer?) is not available at all.
+I've had the Honor Magic 4 Pro for about a week and I have to agree with you on all points.
+The Magic 4 Pro is not a bad phone - but it is simply immature in the area of the Magic UI.
+The basic Android 12 has features like Material You, dynamic colors, etc. I can't find these core features in the Macic UI (or Honor has hidden them well).
+In addition, the inductive charger is not available at all (just for the time being or for longer?).

 But I expect more from a premium smartphone than from a mid-range part - a good infrastructure is part of it.
 Honor doesn't deliver that.